 - Freeze your cheese.
 Cheese can be frozen for up to 9 months.
 Allow it to thaw in the refrigerator overnight before use.

-To make soup thicker: mix 1-2 tsp of cornstarch to 1/4 cup milk and add to boiling soup before you add cheese.
+To make the soup thicker: mix 1-2 tsp of cornstarch with 1/4 cup milk and add to boiling soup before you add cheese.
 Also, use whole or 2 % milk.
 Keep in mind that the soup will thicken as it cools.

 - 2 tsp butter

 - 1 small onion diced